MohammadArham1018/Typing-speed-tester/README.md

 # Typing-speed-tester

- A simple typing speed test app using HTML, CSS, and JavaScript.
-It features randomized paragraphs, WPM &amp; CPM calculations, mistake tracking, and a 60-second countdown timer that starts on typing.
-The app stops timing when the text is completed or time runs out.
-Use the Reset button to restart with a new paragraph.
+Here's a sample description you can use for your GitHub project:

+Typing Speed Test
+A simple typing speed test application built with HTML, CSS, and JavaScript.
+This app measures typing speed in Words Per Minute (WPM) and Characters Per Minute (CPM) while tracking mistakes and remaining time.

+Features
+Randomized Paragraphs: Each test displays a new random paragraph to type.
+WPM & CPM Calculations: Calculates and displays typing speed in WPM and CPM.
+Mistake Tracking: Counts and displays typing mistakes.
+Countdown Timer: Provides a 60-second countdown for each test, which stops when time runs out or the text is completed.
+Reset Button: Resets the test, paragraph, timer, and scores.